Karen Bass, state of los angeles,

 Urban League’s 2024 State Of Black Los Angeles Tackles Economic Empowerment, Health Equity, And Homelessness

-According to NBC 4 LA, a media partner for the discussion series, the goal of the event is to use available data from Los Angeles County to craft solutions to issues facing Black Los Angelenos.
+According to NBC 4 LA, a media partner for the discussion series, the goal of the event was to use available data from Los Angeles County to craft solutions to issues facing Black Los Angelenos.

-Per the 2023-2025 State of Black Los Angeles County Report, which is an official report issued by the Los Angeles County Anti-Racism, Diversity, and Inclusion Initiative, close attention was placed to the quality of life of its Black residents.
+Per the 2023-2025 State of Black Los Angeles County Report, an official report issued by the Los Angeles County Anti-Racism, Diversity, and Inclusion Initiative, close attention was placed to the quality of life of its Black residents.

-“In the second installment of this report, we not only pay attention to the unique challenges that shape Black residents’ quality of life in Los Angeles County, we also explore the availability of existing County services aimed at addressing these challenges.”
+“In the second installment of this report, we not only pay attention to the unique challenges that shape Black residents’ quality of life in Los Angeles County, we also explore the availability of existing County services aimed at addressing these challenges,” the report read.
+“In addition, we explore how the aforementioned evolving political context have and will continue to shape Black people’s experiences in years to come, as well as the lingering effects of COVID-19 on Black communities.”

-The political context the report refers to is explored in great detail, citing an era of regression ushered in by several Supreme Court decisions as well as attacks on diversity, equity and inclusion initiatives.
+The political context the report refers to is explored in great detail, citing an era of regression ushered in by several Supreme Court decisions as well as attacks on diversity, equity, and inclusion initiatives.

 “These legal and policy reversals weaken laws that protect against discrimination, create a resurgence in discriminatory practices, and deepen social stratification.”